AsifArko/iland/markdown/CONTRIBUTING.md

-# Contributing to Fermi
+# Contributing to iland

-Thank you for your interest in contributing to Fermi!
+Thank you for your interest in contributing to iland!
 This document provides guidelines and information for contributors.

 ## Table of Contents